babu-rajendran/babu-rajendran/README.md

 ### Hi there 👋

-- 🔭 I’m currently pursuing an MS degree in Software Engineering.
+- 🔭 I’m a software engineer.
-- 🌱 I’m currently learning Node, React and AWS Technologies.
+- 🌱 I’m learning React and front end technologies.

 <!--
 **babu-rajendran/babu-rajendran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.